A lot or a little?

-Parents need to know that the film has some sad, scary, and violent scenes for a PG film.
+Parents need to know that The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe has some sad, scary, and violent scenes for a PG film.
 The movie begins with a bombing during the Blitz in London.
 The children are separated from their mother, which could upset some younger audience members.
 There are other sad scenes where animals die -- including principle characters.
 A friendly fox is chased and caught by a pack of wolves, who also chase the children.
 A witch yells at a young boy, chains him in prison, and stabs him.
 She also abuses her servant, stabs her enemies with a sword that turns them to stone, martyrs the lion, and leads troops into battle.
 The children learn to fight, then engage in hand-to-hand combat and sword fighting; one sister shoots an enemy with an arrow.
 There is a pitched battle with deaths and grave injuries.
 While not overt, the movie includes Christian imagery (a martyred, Christlike lion, a rebirth from magic water) and allegorical storylines.

 What's the story?